-'Kochland' Explores The Money Stream Of The Famous Brother Duo
+'Kochland' Explores How The Famous Brother Duo Made Their Money

 Your purchase helps support NPR programming.
 How?

-The Koch brothers are a ripe target: political plutocrats who've spent hundreds of millions of dollars in a decades-long effort to reshape the country and the Republican Party.
+The Koch brothers are a ripe target: political plutocrats who have spent hundreds of millions of dollars in a decades-long effort to reshape the country and the Republican Party.

-They've used their vast wealth to build a hydra-headed network of think tanks, lobbying shops, and astroturf advocacy groups to advance a philosophy, which conveniently overlaps with the economic interests of their Wichita-based corporation.
+They've used their vast wealth to build a hydra-headed network of think tanks, lobbying shops, and "astroturf" advocacy groups to advance a philosophy that conveniently overlaps with the economic interests of their Wichita-based corporation.

 None of this is exactly a secret, though.
-Jane Mayer's 2010 New Yorker article and subsequent book shined a bright spotlight on how the Kochs and other wealthy patrons use their Dark Money to wield outsized influence on American politics.
+Jane Mayer's 2010 New Yorker article and subsequent book shined a bright spotlight on how the Kochs and other wealthy patrons use their Dark Money to wield outsize influence on American politics.

 What Kochland, the new book from Christopher Leonard, adds to the story is not so much an account of the ways in which the brothers spend their money, but rather, a richly reported tale of how they make it — the inner workings of one of the nation's largest private corporations.

 To be sure, the Koch brothers aren't entirely self-made.
-They got a sizeable head start from their father.
-Fred Koch, a co-founder of the far-right John Birch Society, assembled his own mini-empire of ranches, factories, and oil pipelines.
-But Charles and David Koch super-sized this fortune.
+They got a sizable head start from their father.
+Fred Koch, a co-founder of the far-right John Birch Society, assembled his own mini-empire of ranches, factories and oil pipelines.
+But Charles and David Koch supersized this fortune.
 They added a Minnesota refinery that was well-positioned to turn cheap, Canadian crude oil into pricey gasoline for the fuel-thirsty Midwest.
-Over time, they expanded into fertilizer, paper products, options trading, and even greeting cards.
+Over time, they expanded into fertilizer, paper products, options trading and even greeting cards.

 The Kochs make big bets, and they have the patience to wait for results.
 (They play the long game in politics, too.)
 Koch Industries "thought on a timeline of ten or twenty years, not twelve to eighteen months.
 And, unlike virtually any other private equity firm, Koch's group only had two shareholders to answer to: Charles and David Koch."
-(Two other brothers, Bill and Fred, were bought out in 1983.)
+(David Koch retired from the business and public advocacy in 2018.
+Two other brothers, Bill and Fred, were bought out in 1983.)

 After seven years of research, Leonard is able to tell this story with an insider's vantage point.
-We hear from refinery operators, warehouse workers, options traders, and whistleblowers.
+We hear from refinery operators, warehouse workers, options traders and whistleblowers.

 The prose is occasionally over the top.
 Do we really need to know about the white marble slabs between urinals in the men's room of a Senate office building?
 But for the most part, this is fast-paced business history.
 An episode about ammonia runoff at an oil refinery keeps you turning pages like a John Grisham thriller.